MoT Test Results and MoT Advice

 Although the MoT test is the only legal requirement, it's also fairly basic.
 The MoT doesn't investigate a number of important, internal components - like the transmission and engine.
 So it's very important that your car is regularly serviced to ensure it's in good working order.

-Check your van's MOT history
+Check your car's MOT history

 What does the MoT test involve?